 Challenges in Treatment

-Dr. Michael Kuzma is here to discuss airway management utilizing custom oral appliances when prescribed by your doctor.
-This is a comfortable and effective process for eliminating sleep apnea symptoms.
+Dr. Michael Kuzma offers airway management using custom oral appliances when prescribed by your doctor.
+These appliances are designed to improve breathing during sleep in a comfortable and effective way, helping reduce sleep apnea symptoms and improve overall sleep quality.

 The Path Forward